 SING with orchestra Daily rehearsals with conductor and orchestra Individual voice lessons and coaching Leading International Faculty Understand conductor’s demands Diction coaching Prepare your roles for professional stage in a supportive environment Video recordings from the concerts Collaborate with conducting students Lectures and Master Classes Final concerts

-CONDUCT opera Daily podium time Video recordings from all rehearsals and final concerts Daily recording review and discussion Internationally recognized faculty Build Operatic Repertoire Score analysis and conducting technique Professional orchestra Lectures and Master Classes Personal consultation Final concerts
+CONDUCT opera Daily podium time Video recordings from the final concerts Option for recording of all daily orchestra rehearsals Internationally recognized faculty Work on Operatic Repertoire Score analysis and conducting technique Professional orchestra Conducting Opera Singers Lectures and Master Classes Personal consultation Final concerts

-COACH opera Daily meeting with coaching faculty Group meetings on operatic score preparation Sessions with conducting students, singers and faculty Daily observation of vocal coaching sessions as well as practical experience Lectures and Master Classes Personal consultations Final public concerts
+COACH opera Daily meeting with coaching faculty Group meetings on operatic score preparation Sessions with conducting students, singers and faculty Observation of vocal coaching sessions as well as practical experience Learning vocal repertoire Lectures and Master Classes Personal consultations Final public concert

 Be prepared to be present between 10:00-5:00.All activities are on rotating principle, allowing you to have some time between classes for reviewing notes, preparation for what comes next and getting to know your new friends.
 We have an open door policy as we believe that we learn from one another.
 We greatly encourage you to use the opportunity and enter as many rehearsals/classes/lessons as you can.
 Observe other students' work as much as your schedule allows it.